 A: We have not yet completed our plans for certificates of completion, but they will likely work in a similar fashion as for the Neuromatch Academy 2020 and 2021, in which students received a certificate indicating whether they completed the majority of the tutorials, and/or a research project.
 We will be able to mention the name of your institution on the certificate (for example, Laura Croft from the University of X).
 The certificate will not be available if you miss a substantial portion of the course.

 Q: Will you provide any grades so I can get university credit for participating?

-A: We do not plan to give any standardized grades, but you will receive a certificate of completion if you finish the course according to the evaluation of your TA.
+A: We do not plan to give any standardized grades, but you will receive a certificate of completion if you finish the course according to the evaluation of your teaching assistant.
 This certificate of completion does not automatically guarantee any sort of university credit (because we are not an officially accredited school), but you might be able to talk to your administration about that option.
-Every school has different policies, so you'll need to take your certificate of completion and the curriculum information to your specific institution or school to see if this is an option for you; unfortunately we can't help facilitate this process given the number of students and universities attended.
+Every school has different policies, so you'll need to take your certificate of completion and the curriculum information to your specific institution or school to see if this is an option for you; unfortunately, we can't help facilitate this process given the number of students and universities attended .

 Q: How will my teaching assistants' payment be taxed?